MacBookproHelp/orchestra/README.md

-Controller implementation
+CONTROLLER IMPLEMENTATION
 --------------------------------------------------------------------------------------------------------------------------------------------------
-Requirements:
+REQUIREMENTS:
 Pycharm
-Docker
+Docker  -> pip install docker
 python3
-Cassandra
-pyangbind
+Cassandra -> pip install cassandra pyangbind -> sudo -h pip install pyang
-ZMQ
+ZMQ -> pip install zmq
 yang model
 yang python files

 --------------------------------------------------------------------
-Usage:

-Controller_A:
+USAGE:

+CONTROLLER_A:
 Starts the database and we can start connecting to other devices starting with Controller_B, Wireless_SDN, Wired_SDN, Switch, AP and VMACs.

+CONTROLLER_B:
+Joins the cluster and able to communicate with other devices as well.

 ----------------------------------------------------------------
-Minimum two Linux machine
+Linux machine

 ---------------------------------------------------------------